-13. (1) A licensee shall take reasonable care to satisfy itself, prior to appointment and on an on-going basis, that-

-- (a) if applicable, its directors and senior managers are fit and proper for the role to which they are appointed; and - (b) where the licensee is required to appoint an auditor or actuary, the auditor or actuary appointed is fit and proper. - (2) If, whether before or after the Commission has approved the appointment of a person specified in subsection (1) or has approved a significant owner, the licensee becomes aware of any information that is reasonably material to the Commission's fit and proper assessment of the person, it shall notify the Commission of the information as soon as reasonably practicable.
+- 13. (1) A licensee shall take reasonable care to satisfy itself, prior to appointment and on an on-going basis, that if applicable, its directors and senior managers are fit and proper for the role to which they are appointed. - (2) If, whether before or after the Commission has approved the appointment of a person specified in subsection (1) or has approved a significant owner, the licensee becomes aware of any information that is reasonably material to the Commission's fit and proper assessment of the person, it shall notify the Commission of the information as soon as reasonably practicable.